pawanpaudel93/save-html-screenshot/README.md

 }
 ```

-In the above example, replace 'your-api-key' with your actual browserless.io API key and specify the desired URL and folder path.
+In the above example, replace 'your-API-key' with your actual browserless.io API key and specify the desired URL and folder path.

 Without using browserless,